By Tara Bosler

 Okay, so you have simplified as much as you can.
 Everything that’s on your plate has a purpose and needs to get done.
 And it needs to get done now.
 Not eventually or “someday.”

 It’s time to outsource!
 You do not have to do it all.
-There are ways to outsource your pain points that don’t mean breaking the bank.
+There are ways to outsource your tasks that don’t break the bank.
 Let’s get outside the box:

 Find a friend or neighbor that you can swap services with.
 Maybe on Tuesday mornings, you watch her little ones for her and Fridays she takes yours.
 Or one week you make an extra batch of dinner for a neighbor, and they do the same for you.
 Alternating carpool days is a common way to get your kids where they need to go without being a taxi every single day.